sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 We replaced the labels to reflect the data evaluated.
 We also adjusted the methods section slightly to hopefully make this more clear.

-# Reviewer(s)' Comments to Author:
+# Reviewer 1 Comments to Author:

-## Reviewer: 1

 ### Comments to the Author
 **Comparison of large-scale citizen science data and long-term study data for phenology modeling**

 **This is a very practical study and the evaluation of the approach is clear and pretty straightforward to follow.
 The authors might improve readability a bit by either adding subheads into the Methods & Results or repeatedly using the same terms to refer to the various steps (eg, cross-validation).**

-After some discussion, we decided not to add subheadings.
+After some discussion, we decided not to add subheadings as both sections are relatively short, and each have a single paragraph dedicated to each analysis step.
+Instead we have made the Analysis introduction paragraph lay out the three primary steps, and also adjusted the wording to be more consistent.

 **The most critical thing that I see that’s lacking is that there is no consideration of how decisions made regarding which NPN data to include in the analysis might be impacting model performance.
 The authors allowed observations with up to 30d between the last reported “no” and the first reported “yes” and chose the midpoint.
 This could still lead to up to 15d error in the assumed date of “yes” and the true date of “yes”; this variance may in many cases be larger than the signal in the model.
 Though actually addressing this sensitivity is probably beyond the scope of the analysis, the potential and implications for this error should be discussed explicitly in the paper.**

 We tested the sensitivity of this cutoff time by repeating the analysis with a 15 day cutoff.
-We found no significant differences throughout the analysis.
+This change did not influence our results.
 Three species (flowers and budburst for Vaccinium parvifolium and  budburst for Acer circinatum) were dropped from the 15 day analysis due to inadequate sample size.
 The overall sample size for the 15 day analysis was decreased by 10% (619 observations) and by 1-35% for individual species.
-We have included notes on this sensitivity test in the methods and results as well as additional supplementary material.
+We have added notes on this sensitivity analysis to the methods and results as well as reporting the results in new supplementary material.

-Potential discussion on the technical points:

-Gerst et al. 2016 looked at the sensitivity of different thresholds in the USA-NPN dataset and found that differences in site level means among more restrictive datasets was normally distributed.
-We feel having a shorter cutoff period here would result equally in less overestimates as well underestimates, keeping the optimization surface of the model essentially the same.
-This is supported by the parameter estimates being nearly identical for the majority of cases (see new images S1-S3).

-Shawn's note:
-After talking with Ethan I'll redo most of the analysis with a shorter cutoff date and see how things compare. also report the distribution of "days between" to see if they're very far off between 30day cutoff and a shorter cutoff.

 **The authors lay out two goals for this effort – to determine “inferences about biological processes driving phenology” and to develop predictive phenology models.
 It may be just me…using the term “inference” in this way confused me.**

+This is a common usuage in the data science community and we are unclear how to better communicate this distinction between making predictions and understanding processes.
+To avoid confusion we have added a specific example to describe our usage of inference in the last introduction paragraph.

 **Regarding the predictions that can result from these different models…this is of strong interest to many stakeholder realms.
 It would be fantastic to see a bit more attention given in the discussion to recommendations for implementation.
 The authors talk about the tradeoffs between more complex formulations and simpler models and – generally – reasons these differences may come about.
 It would be great to also see a bit of more practical discussion along the lines of, “if you can tolerate error of 7-14d, then model X may meet your needs, and it’s fine to build the models with either NPN or LTER data.
 However, if your needs are Y, then you’d be better off doing blah, blah…”… would this be possible?**

-We have added an additional note describing the best models overall from our analysis and pointed readers to the supplemental images for specific details of model performance.
-We have also updated supplemental images S1 and S2 to better show model performance in the cross-dataset comparison, and also added an additional table (Table S2) which gives the overall model performance across all species and phenophases.
+We have added additional text to the Discussion describing the best models from our analysis and pointed readers to the supplemental images for specific details of model performance.
+We have also updated supplemental images S1 and S2 (now S5 & S6) to better show model performance in the cross-dataset comparison, and also added an additional table (Table S2) which gives the overall model performance across all species and phenophases.

 **Thank you for your serious efforts to understand the USA-NPN data and to contribute to the collective understanding of this dataset’s potential as well as shortcomings.
 I’m so excited to see this sort of work happen!
 I’m happy to talk with you more regarding this manuscript as well as your other efforts, especially if any of these comments require clarification.**
 Sincerely,